Tajrish: History

-The location of the neighborhood was once an ancient village, and in 1788, the Qajar dynasty choose this as their capital.
+The location of the neighbourhood was once an ancient village, and in 1788, the Qajar dynasty chose this as their capital.
 It is known for its mountainous landscape.
 The area was often used as a summer retreat by city residents.

-Until the 1920s, Tajrish and neighboring Shemiranat were a collection of small villages along Tehran's border.
-The area was relatively disconnected from Tehran's urban with the exception of Old Shemiran Road, currently known as Shariati Avenue.
-With the construction of Pahlavi Road (now named Valiasr Street) in 1930s and Modarres Highway, then known as Shahanshahi Boulevard, the Northern suburbs became highly accessible from downtown and rapid extension became possible.
+Until the 1920s, Tajrish and neighbouring Shemiranat were a collection of small villages along Tehran's city border.
+The area was relatively disconnected from Tehran's urban area with the exception of Old Shemiran Road, currently known as Shariati Avenue.
+During the Pahlavi era, with the construction of Pahlavi Street (now named Valiasr Street) in the 1930s and Modarres Highway, then known as Shahanshahi Boulevard, the Northern suburbs became accessible from downtown and extension became possible.

-Modern day

-Popular tourist spots in Tajrish are the old bazaar and a mausoleum called Imam Zadeh Saleh.

-Tajrish Square is currently one of the busiest parts of Tehran, with bus terminals, cab terminals.
-It is the location of shopping malls, including the popular Tandis Center.
-The square also the location of street performers, and where people gather to publicly celebrate holidays.